Top

 • A strain or sprain of the ligaments or muscles in the neck.
 This type of injury may cause stiffness and aches that move to the upper arms, shoulders, and upper back.
 You can also experience shooting pain down one or both arms and into the hands and fingers due to a pinched nerve (nerve root compression).
 The most common ligament and muscle neck injury from an auto accident is whiplash, which is caused by a sudden jarring of the head and neck during a collision.
 Whiplash can occur in a minor auto accident and has the potential to result in chronic pain, so it is important to seek medical attention quickly.

 • A torn or ruptured disc.
 Considered the shock absorbers of the spine, if a disc gets ruptured, the jelly-like material can leak (herniate) and press against a spinal nerve or the cord.
-Symptoms include headache, dizziness and nausea, as well as pain in the shoulders and arms.
+Symptoms include headache, dizziness, and nausea, as well as pain in the shoulders and arms.

 A fracture of the vertebrae or dislocation of the spine.
 Considered one of the most catastrophic injuries to the spine, this type of neck and spine trauma can lead to serious surgeries and medical complications.
 People living with a spinal cord injury often endure lifelong disability with complete or incomplete paralysis below the level of injury.